gfunkmonk/deadjournal/_posts/2019-05-22-About-Deadjournal.md

 thing took a few hours in total to convert the import to Jekyll and hosted on GitHub pages.
 Then I couldn't resist tweaking it...
 And here we are!

-There will be no guarantee thaat I will post loads of new posts.
+There will be no guarantee that I will post loads of new posts.
 Also, I'm as interested as much in the backend as I am interested in new content, although I could mix the two and do some posts about what I've been doing with the site- although doing that exclusively would be boring even for me!